- What is the climate like?

 I’ll post a full review once I’ve had time to fully explore its features.
 For now it seems clear to me that Campaign cartographer has a lot to offer.
 Picking it up on sale and seeing if it’s right for you might not be the worst idea in the world, but be warned that it will take some getting used too.
 And right now they’re even featured on Humble Bundle!

 Have you used Campaign Cartographer or Wonderdraft in the past?
 If so, do you have any advice you could give me?
 I’m always looking to learn.
 You can find me on twitter @expyblog.
+If you liked this review you can help support this site at the cost of a cup of coffee.

 I’m always tempted to design every single ship and vehicle that I plan to have appear or even not appear in a setting.
 What this really means is that I just end up not designing any of them.
 So instead this time I’m trying to focus on making a few representative ships instead.